Monday, 18 November 2024

 I managed to call in some air support from a Sukhoi SU-22 but it was driven off by fierce AA fire.

-I had better look with this strike from a Mig-23.
+I had better luck with this strike from a Mig-23.
 Initially intended to attack Neil's infantry, a fortuitous deviation saw it slice through most of the remaining Sheridans.

 With the bulk of their armour gone, one battalion pinned in the diner and the other threatened with a flanking attack, the US commander decided to call time on their expedition and quit the battlefield.